SpinnerZ/SpinnerZ/README.md

 I am a nerdy software engineer from Brazil living in Portugal.

-Nowadays working on some backend and devops projects using Java, Spring Boot, MongoDB and Dagger with Golang.
+Nowadays working on some backend and devops projects.
 Also acting as a product owner in one of them.

 Learning is my lifestyle and I am willing to help others with what I've learned.